Understanding and Managing the Costs of Rehab

 All insurance providers are different and we will work with you on your substance abuse billing.
 In most cases, the most important thing to understand is the differences between the residential and clinical costs of your stay.
 Residential costs will be the costs incurred by staying in an inpatient rehab center such as SOBA.
 This includes your accommodation, food, activities and other costs associated with your physical stay in the facility.

 Clinical costs are your medical bills.
 This includes medicine, therapy, detox, doctors’ visits, evaluations, tests, etcetera.
 Most insurance providers, including coverage from your employer, Medicaid or Medicare, will cover clinical costs; but some may not foot the bill for residential bills.
 We will be able to determine this for you through our insurance verification process.

 What If My Insurance Does Not Cover Addiction Treatment, or I Am Unemployed or Uninsured?

-Don’t panic – there are services out there that can help.
+Don’t panic – there are services out there at drug rehabs New Jersey that can help.
 There are ways to obtain affordable insurance in this instance with smaller insurance providers.
 Options to investigate here include:

 - Short-term or temporary insurance

 These ‘smaller companies’ tend to be local or state insurance providers rather than the big well-known healthcare corporations.
 Many are independent and run on a non-profit basis, designed simply to provide necessary healthcare to those in need.
 If you find yourself in a situation where you are uninsured, or your treatment is not covered for any reason, it is well worth seeking out local non-profit organizations.
 Some of who will be willing to help you with at least part of your costs.
 However, do not confuse ‘non-profit’ for ‘free’ – this is not necessarily the case.
 Always be sure to find out about monthly premiums, additional costs, and copayments involved with these plans.